Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Use minimal moisture, blot often, and dry fast with airflow.

-• Treat rings by blending evenly outward, not by re-wetting only the center.
+• Blend rings outward instead of re-wetting only the center.

-• Brush the nap after drying to restore the original look and feel.
+• Brush the nap after drying so the finish looks even again.

 How to remove body-oil stains from microfiber armrests